-Overall: On an overall level the research during Year 3 has continued along the lines of the first two years.
-The number of publications is high, although the number of joint publications is smaller than during last year.
+Overall: On an overall level the research during Year 4 has continued along the lines of the first three years.
+The number of publications is fairly high, although in some of the events not as high as last year.
+One reason for this is that several partners are involved in new national projects and European projects that still are in ramping up their operation.
+The mobilities among the partners have increased compared to last year.

 The number of events that the cluster have organized or co-organized has been large.
 A list of the events can be found in Section 2.4.
-We have also taken the initiative to workshops attached to the IFAC World Congress that will be held in Seoul in July 2008.
-This we have done both on our own and together with HYCON.